 |Gross employment earnings (before taxes/deductions - after expenses if self-employed)||Approximate weekly compensation rate (90 per cent of net)|

-Maximum insurable earnings refers to the maximum earnings amount we can compensate.
-This amount is set by our Board of Directors each year.
-The maximum earnings amount only applies to you if you earned more than the amount set by our Board of Directors for the year you were injured.
-If you earned more than the maximum, your compensation will be based on the maximum amount (e.g., the 2017 maximum insurable earnings amount is $98,700).
+Prior to September 1, 2018 a maximum earnings amount was set each year by our Board of Directors.
+Compensation benefits were only payable up to this maximum amount, which applied only if you earned more than the maximum amount set for the year you were injured.
+If you earned more than the maximum, your compensation was based on the maximum amount (e.g, the 2017 maximum compensable earnings amount is $98,700).

 Reporting wage and replacement benefits

 Revenue Canada requires you to report wage replacement benefits as income; however, this amount is not considered to be taxable income.

 If you are receiving wage loss benefits we will send you a T5007 statement of benefits.
 For more information, please reference the T5007 statement of benefits fact sheet.